 Coil Pack Inspection: Ignition coils are tested for proper output—weak coils are replaced to prevent misfires

-Critical for Turbocharged Engines: Misfires can damage turbochargers by allowing unburned fuel into the turbine housing.
+Critical for Supercharged Engines: Misfires can damage superchargers by allowing unburned fuel into the intake.
 Proactive spark plug replacement prevents this expensive failure.

 The "Lifetime Fluid" Myth Debunked

-All-wheel-drive and rear-wheel-drive German vehicles have differentials requiring periodic fluid replacement—typically every 50,000-80,000 miles.
+All-wheel-drive and rear-wheel-drive British vehicles have differentials requiring periodic fluid replacement—typically every 50,000-80,000 miles.

 Neglecting this service leads to bearing failure, gear damage, and complete differential replacement costs exceeding $3,000-$5,000.

-BMW xDrive, Audi quattro, and Mercedes 4MATIC systems all have transfer cases requiring fluid service every 50,000-60,000 miles.
+Land Rover Terrain Response, Jaguar AWD, and other British systems have transfer cases requiring fluid service every 50,000-60,000 miles.

 Symptoms of degraded fluid: vibration during acceleration, clunking noises, and check engine lights related to all-wheel-drive malfunction.